ujtakk/centillus/README.md

 Centillus
 ============================================================

-Centillus is a BMS client for keyboard-based players.
+BMS client for keyboard-based players.

 **Don't use this application for playing copyrighted contents.**